The Bankrate promise

 Make payments on time

 Ensuring your payments are always on-time is the best way to boost your credit.
+Since your payment history makes up 35 percent of your credit score, it is crucial to pay your bills on time.
 Not only do you avoid any cash penalties or APR increases, but you show the pattern of financial consistency that credit agencies want to see.

 Manage your debt-to-credit ratio

+Your credit utilization is the ratio of your total credit to your total debt, and it is generally a good idea to keep your credit utilization below 30 percent.
 The higher this ratio, the slower you’ll build credit.
-Calculated by comparing your current credit balances to outstanding debts, agencies are looking for ratios of 30 percent or less.
 For example, if you have a secured card with a $1,000 limit and a $300 balance, your debt-to-credit ratio is 30 percent.
 Less than 10 percent is ideal and more than 50 percent makes it difficult to establish a good credit score.

 Maximize your credit history